DashieTM/DashNix/docs/src/README.md

 </div>

-An opinionated flake to bootstrap NixOS systems with default configurations for various programs and services from both NixOS and HomeManger which can be enabled, disabled, configured or replaced at will.
+An opinionated flake to bootstrap NixOS systems with default configurations for various programs and services from both NixOS and HomeManager which can be enabled, disabled, configured or replaced at will.

 # Usage